kcroker/dpsprep/README.md

     dpsprep -O3 input.djvu

-You can also skip translating the text layer (it is sometimes not translated well) and redo the OCR (rather than launching the `ocrmypdf` CLI, we use the API directly and accept options in JSON format):
+You can also skip translating the text layer (it is sometimes not being translated well) and redo the OCR (rather than launching the `ocrmypdf` CLI, we use the API directly and accept options in JSON format):

     dpsprep --socr rus,eng,grc input.djvu

-Consult the man file ([online](https://github.com/kcroker/dpsprep/wiki/dpsprep.1)) for details.
+Sometimes the pages of scanned books are saved as colorful images.
+For PDF, saving bitonal page backgrounds as RGB images can inflate the file by an order of magnitude (see [below](#compression)).
+We try to infer the color mode of each page, however that is sometimes inefficient.
+In such cases, we can force the color mode as follows:

+    dpsprep --mode bitonal input.djvu start.pdf

+In case we want to preserve the cover page as-is, we can use ranges:

+    dpsprep --mode bitonal[2-end] input.djvu start.pdf

+For details on these and other options, as well as the allowed range syntax, consult the man file ([online](https://github.com/kcroker/dpsprep/wiki/dpsprep.1)).

 ## Installation